mrjones2014/legendary.nvim/README.md

 ### Lua Helpers for Creating Mappings

-When creating keymaps to Lua functions, the Lua expressions are evaluated at the time they are bound.
+When creating keymaps to Lua functions, the Lua expressions are evaluated at the time the mappings table is first read by nvim.
 This means you typically need to pass a function _reference_ instead of calling the function.
 For example, you probably want to map `vim.lsp.buf.formatting_sync`, _not_ `vim.lsp.buf.formatting_sync()`.

 If you need to pass arguments to a function when it's called, you can use the `lazy` helper: